Diegolusberg/android-guidelines/android_libraries.md

 - [Otto](http://square.github.io/otto/) to reduce coupling with component communications without going crazy with Listeners and Callback hell.
 - [AndroidAnnotations](http://androidannotations.org/) to reduce the boilerplate code.
 Some of useful use cases are:
   - A powerful dependency injection for: views, contexts, events handlers, resources values, beans.
-  - Some convenience annotations to run code on Background and in Main Thread.
+  - Some convenience annotations to run code on Background and in Main Thread. __But be aware about framework components (Activities, Fragments, Service and etc...) lifecycle__.
+During long tasks, some components may be destroyed while the task is running, so check for state before bind and result at any UI component.

+   One dangerous gotcha about Background processing is scope.
+When you run an Background task using `@Background`, the task hold an reference to the parent Context (Check the generated code).
+Think about rotating the screen many times running N background tasks.
+Be aware of that before abusing it...
+   A simple solution to this problem is to using this for short tasks.
+And delegate long tasks to `Services` or using and combination of `Thread Scheduler` or maybe `AsyncTasks` with `Event buses`.
 - [Dagger 2](http://google.github.io/dagger/)
   - If you don't need all magic that AA gives, Dagger 2 can be a simple solution to dependency injection without reflection.